-The Board of Management is the body with ultimate responsibility for all the affairs and overall functioning of Inverness College
+The Board of Management is the body with ultimate responsibility for all the affairs and overall functioning of UHI Inverness.

-Inverness College receives funding from a variety of sources within the public and private sector but the main core grant funding is received from UHI as the Regional Strategic Body via the Scottish Funding Council.
+UHI Inverness receives funding from a variety of sources within the public and private sector but the main core grant funding is received from the University of the Highlands and Islands as the Regional Strategic Body via the Scottish Funding Council.
 The Board of Management therefore has to adhere to and demonstrate the highest standards of corporate governance and public accountability.